Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Marketing Strategy of Parle

-Parle has sponsored shows like Shaktimaan, Chotta Bheem and numerous others events across multiple channels.
+Parle has sponsored shows like Shaktimaan, Chotta Bheem, and numerous other events across multiple channels.
 These shows and events bring in targeted audiences potentially interested in the brand.
-Collaborations with Shaktimaan and Chootta Bheem have helped it connect with the children as its potential audience for its products.
+Collaborations with Shaktimaan and Chootta Bheem have helped it connect with children as its potential audience for its products.

 Marketing Strategy of Parle - A Case Study - Sponsorships and Collaborations